stekatag/php-crash-course/README.md

 - `16_exceptions.php`: Introduces exception handling.
 - `17_oop.php`: Explains Object-Oriented Programming concepts.

-The `feedback` directory contains a simple feedback form application that allows users to submit feedback.
-The key files and directories in the `feedback` directory are:
+The `feedback` directory contains a feedback form application that demonstrates the use of PHP with MySQL.
+The application contains:

-- `feedback/index.php`: Main feedback form page.
+- A home page (`index.php`) with a feedback form.
-- `feedback/config/`: Contains database configuration and SQL script.
+- An about page (`about.php`) with information about the application.
-- `feedback/inc/`: Includes header and footer files.
+- A feedback page (`feedback.php`) that displays feedback submitted by users.
-- `feedback/img/logo.png`: Logo image used in the feedback application.
+- The `config` directory with the database configuration and SQL file to set up the required tables.

 ## Pre-requisites